farina00/tele.lollo/README.md

 # Tele Lollo

-A tiny web site https://farina00.github.io/tele.lollo/ to play a small list of some publicly available IPTV channels.
+A tiny web site to play a small list of some publicly available IPTV channels (in italiano).

 The IPTV channels are sourced from https://github.com/iptv-org/iptv